pivotal/docs-tap/services-toolkit/reference/terminology-and-user-roles.hbs.md

 ### <a id="service-binding"></a>Service Binding

-A service binding is a mechanism in which service instance credentials<!--฿ |binding credentials| is preferred. ฿--> and other related connectivity information are automatically communicated to application workloads.
+A service binding is a mechanism in which service instance credentials and other related connectivity information are automatically communicated to application workloads.

 For example: